Skip to content

 How to Convert Grams to Tablespoons

-Divide the gram weight by the grams-per-tablespoon for your ingredient:
+Just divide the gram weight by the grams-per-tablespoon for your ingredient:

 Formula: Tablespoons = Grams ÷ (g per tablespoon)

 Example: How many tablespoons is 42g of butter?
-42 ÷ 14 = 3 tablespoons of butter.
+42 ÷ 14 = 3 tablespoons.
+Easy.

 Example: How many tablespoons is 50g of honey?
-50 ÷ 21 = 2.4 tablespoons (about 2 tablespoons + 1 teaspoon).
+50 ÷ 21 = 2.4 tablespoons — which is about 2 tablespoons plus 1 teaspoon.

 Tablespoons to Teaspoons Quick Reference